Alternative Names: None

 Travel directions: Follow the A82 to Crianlarich, then take the A85 to Oban.
 Before you get to Oban, you’ll arrive at Connel on the south bank of Loch Etive.
 Stop here for Skerries Bridge and the Falls of Lora.

 Lat & Long: 56.45628N -5.39195W

 Site entry/exit: It’s possible to do this dive from the shore, but boat cover can save a long walk back from the other bank if you get the tides wrong.

 Underwater directions: Entering Loch Etive from the south bank next to Skerries Bridge, swim out into the flow and then descend to about seven metres.
 Keep working your way into the tide or you can easily end up in an eddy that will simply deposit you at the side of the loch.
-You will see various bits of debris on the sea bed from the building of Skerries Bridge.
+You will see various bits of debris on the seabed from the building of Skerries Bridge.
 This is where your speed picks up don’t be surprised if you experience eight knots.
 Suddenly, you go over a drop-off and you’ll really begin to fly.
 You’ll be pulled down to about 30m (despite the figure on the Admiralty chart, which states only 20m).
-Watch out for the eddies at the base of the wall, which are caused by the uneven sea bed.
+Watch out for the eddies at the base of the wall, which are caused by the uneven seabed.
 They can hold you there, so swim hard away from the wall and you'll pick up the main current again.
-There are lots of gully's that can separate you from your buddy so try and stay together but plan for being separated.
-If you can get a RHIB its the safest way to dive here, as the RHIB can pick you up from where you get deposited after the dive.
+There are lots of gully's that can separate you from your buddy so try and stay together but plan on being separated.
+If you can get a RHIB it's the safest way to dive here, as the RHIB can pick you up from where you get deposited after the dive.

-Air & Nitrox fills: Puffin dive center
+Air & Nitrox fills: Puffin dive centre